MI4People/MI4People_soil_quality/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   |                     the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   |                     `1.0-jqp-initial-data-exploration`.
-    │
+    │   ├── exploration    <- Notebooks for (initial) data exploration.
+    │   ├── training       <- Notebooks for training and conceptualizing models.
+    │   └── prediction     <- Notebooks for prediction and evaluation.
+    |
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.